You are loved by God

 And welcome in the Lutheran Church!

-Emmanuel Lutheran Church is a community of about 500 households located in the heart of Vienna, Virginia, just off of Chain Bridge Road.
+Emmanuel Lutheran Church is a community of about 500 households located in the heart of Vienna, Virginia, just off Chain Bridge Road.
 We welcome all to

 - worship God